Nike Dunk vs Air Force 1

 Credit: Nike

 In terms of appearance, there isn't much that sets apart the two models, making Dunks some of the closest relatives to the Air Force 1 model.
-Both shoes showcase prominent midsoles, large Swooshes along the sides, and a comparable panel layout, although the colour combinations may vary slightly.
+Both shoes showcase prominent midsoles, large Swooshes along the sides, and a comparable panel layout, although the color combinations may vary slightly.

 However, one noticeable distinction lies in the size of the midsole, with the Air Force 1 generally featuring a larger midsole due to its incorporation of Air technology.
 Furthermore, Air Force 1 Highs typically come equipped with ankle straps, while Dunk Highs often lack this feature.